even4void/aliquote/content/post/weaving-stata-documents.md

     continue=yes]
 ```

 For an unknown reason, it works for printing Stata code and results, but it fails rendering images.

-So, the following piece of code does not generate an EPS picture
+So, the following piece of code will not generate an EPS picture:

 ```latex
 \startStata